fimbullinter/wotan/packages/valtyr/README.md

 * Smart handling of overlapping fixes avoids destroying your code.
 * Allows the use of builtin configurations and shareable configs as CLI argument for `-c`, e.g. `-c tslint:latest` or `-c tslint-config-airbnb`.
 * Debug output to diagnose crashes.
+* Configuration caching avoids unnecessary work when linting many directories with the same config.
 * Optimized line switch parser finds `tslint:disable` comments faster with less overhead, especially in big files.

 ## Caveats